| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 ones, have to fit writing in around the rest of their lives

+and their jobs.
 The best advice I've ever come across for doing this is

 to treat writing like your new lover.
 You fit it in the